Nucella lamellosa (Gmelin 1791)

 (Photo by: Nathaniel Charbonneau 7/26/02)

 Description: Like all members of Family Nucellidae, this species has a strong shell with a well-developed spire (not more than 7 whorls), a short siphonal notch or canal but no anal notch.
 The shell is not highly polished.
 The animal has a horny operculum.
-The spire of Nucella lamellosa grows up to 50 mm long and 5-7 whorls.
+Genus Nucella are predatory snails on rocky coasts in the northern hemosphere, mainly in the littoral zone.
+All species of Nucella have non-planktonic larvae and can be quite variable in morphology from place to place.
+The spire of Nucella lamellosa grows up to 5 cm long and has 5-7 whorls.
 This species is highly variable in shape, size, and color.
-Some Nucella lamellosa have smooth shells (photo) while others have frills (axial lamellae) running lengthwise along the shells with spiral bands as well (photo).
+Some Nucella lamellosa have smooth shells (photo) while others have frills (axial lamellae or varices) running lengthwise along the shells with spiral bands as well (photo).
 Color ranges from white, orange, to brown, or even rarely purple (see photos below).
 Some shells (especially in quiet areas) have large, frilly lamellae as axial sculpture (photo), though these lamellae are often entirely absent (worn?--in shells found in current or wave action) (photo).
 Spiral sculpture often consists of 1 or 2 prominent ridges of similar size on each whorl.
 The whorls are flattened near the sutures, making them appear angled.
 The siphonal canal is longer than 1/4 the length of the aperture.
 Total length up to 10 cm.

 How to Distinguish from Similar Species: Other local Nucella typically have no frilly axial lamellae (but see note below) and rarely exceed 3 cm in length.
 Nucella ostrina may sometimes look very similar but it has alternating large and small spiral ridges and the siphonal canal is less than 1/4 as long as the aperture.
 N. canaliculata has many spiral ridges of similar size with deep grooves between..